 Eye For Film >> Festivals >> A-Z >> FrightFest >> 2020

-Running online because of Covid-19, this year's Arrow Video FrightFest will be a little smaller than usual but no less fearsome.
-Showcasing 25 films from 10 continents, it opens with Sky Sharks and the October part with Train To Busan Presents: Peninsula.
+Running online because of Covid-19, this year's Arrow Video FrightFest is a little smaller than usual but no less fearsome.
+Showcasing 25 films from 10 continents, the August part opened with Sky Sharks and the October part with Train To Busan Presents: Peninsula.
 Both include a range of online events and activities to help fans get into the spirit of things.

 View previous years coverage of the FrightFest festival: